LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/GettingStarted/4-ConnectToLiveEngage.md

 indicator: both
 ---

-Now we will walk through how to link your automation to LiveEngage, ending with an integration that transfers to a human.
+Now we will walk through how to link your bot to LiveEngage, ending with an integration that transfers to a human.

 ### Step 10: Configure LiveEngage

-To connect an automation to LiveEngage, we first need leave the Conversation Builder platform to configure a LiveEngage Agent.
+To connect a bot to LiveEngage, we first need leave the Conversation Builder platform to configure a LiveEngage Agent.

 #### Setup a New LiveEngage Account:

 If you DO NOT have a LiveEngage account set up, please work with your Liveperson team before continuing further.

-In order to connect your automation to LiveEngage, we will need to create a Bot User and the necessary skills we’d like our automation to route to.
+In order to connect your bot to LiveEngage, we will need to create a Bot User and the necessary skills we’d like our bot to route to.

 #### Create the Skills